dreamfactorysoftware/platform-wiki/setup-guide/archive/Migrating-data-to-optimized-format-for-Hive.md

 ![Show partitions](setup-guide/images/04_show-partitions.png)

-Note: because the fields in the table are *exactly* the same as those in the SnowPlow Cloudfront logs, any query that works for one works for the other.
+Note: because the fields in the table are *exactly* the same as those in the Snowplow Cloudfront logs, any query that works for one works for the other.
 (For that reason, you can use any of the [recipes](https://github.com/snowplow/snowplow/tree/master/hive/receipes) we document on either table.)
 However, query performance should be faster (and hence Amazon EMR costs should be lower) if you perform the queries against the partitioned table above, especially if your queries are limited to particular data partitions.
 (E.g. if you specify a date or user_id rangein you WHERE clause, in which case *only* relevant partitions will be processed to answer your query.)